em-jose/em-jose/README.md

 Full-stack web developer with more than five years of experience.
 Since my career began, I worked developing e-commerce solutions with multiple clients using different technologies, including Laravel, Shopify and Prestashop.
 I especially enjoy front-end development, as I love all the visual and UX part that it involves.

-I am currently learning Typescript and Next.js to take my Javascript knowledge to the next level.

 ## Technologies

 [![Javascript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)]()